sophiawang0829/DS-Take-Home-Challenge/README.md

 ##### Challenge Description:
 Write an algorithm that returns the best 10 stops in your opinion.
 Also, please explain the rationale behind the algorithm.

+### 15. Diversity in the Workplace
+##### Goal:
+Data science can help discover potential discriminations by looking at the data and see if there are segments of employees that are treated worse.
+##### Challenge Description:
+- In the company there are 6 levels (described below).
+Identify, for each employee, her corresponding level.
+    - Individual Contributors (IC) - they don't manage anyone
+    - Middle Managers (MM) - they are the direct bosses of IC
+    - Directors (D) - they are the direct bosses of MM
+    - VP - D direct bosses
+    - Executives (E) - VP direct bosses
+    - CEO - The direct boss of E.
+- How many people each employee manages?
+You should have a table with employee ids and the number of people managed.
+Consider that if John directly manages 2 people and these two people manage 5 people each, then we conclude that John manages 12 people.
+- Build a model to predict the salary of each employee.
+- Describe the main factors impacting employee salaries.
+Do you think the company has been treating its employees fairly?
+Do you see any bias?
+What are the next steps you would suggest to the Head of HR?